eban5/aws-developer-exam-notes/notes-main.md

 - $0.50 per 1 million
 - pub/sub - users subscribe
 - notifications delivered to clients using push
+- can be customized by protocol type

+### SQS + SNS to fan out messages distributed to many queues.

 ## SES
 **Email only** service - for marketing teams.